FRIENDS OF APPALACHIA

 What happens on the Trip?

-From Monday to Friday (July 3rd-7th), we will begin each day with breakfast and devotions, work on our homes from 8am-4pm, and then be back together in the evening for free time, dinner, chores, and "evening gathering".
-This is a typical day.
+From Monday to Friday (June 30th - July 4th), we will begin each day with breakfast and devotions, work on our homes from 8am-4pm, and then be back together in the evening for free time, dinner, chores, and "evening gathering".

 Packing and Departing